-If you’re in charge of your job, you need to take reasonable steps to protect your workers from electrical hazards.
-See the Electrical Safety Codes of Practice and Electrical Entity Requirements (PDF 894.0 kb) for more about your legal requirements for worker safety.
+If you’re in charge of your job, you must take reasonable steps to protect your workers from electrical hazards.
+See the Electrical Safety Codes of Practice and Electrical Entity Requirements (PDF 1.5 mb) for more about your legal requirements for worker safety.

-If you’re a worker, look for electrical hazards at the start of each day and keep an eye on them while you work.
-You can also use the following safe work habits to stay safe.
+If you’re a worker, look for electrical hazards at the start of each shift and continue monitoring them while you work.
+Then, use the following safe work habits.

 How to work safe

-First, always get in touch with us during your planning stage to confirm that your proposed structure or equipment (e.g. scaffolding, cranes) will not enter a powerline exclusion zone.
-Find out more about exclusion zones
+First, consult with us during your project’s planning stage.
+We’ll check that none of your proposed buildings or equipment (e.g. scaffolding, cranes) will enter a powerline exclusion zone during construction.
+Find out more about exclusion zones.

-Next, use a simple risk management process like the one below to identify electrical hazards, assess risks and plan how to work safely around them.
+Then, use a simple risk management process (like the one below) to identify electrical hazards, assess risks and plan safe work habits.

 1. Identify electrical hazards

-Check your work area for electrical hazards at the start of each day, or as conditions change.
+Check your work area for electrical hazards at the start of each day and as conditions change.
 These are objects or tasks that could cause damage or injury, like a power pole or moving a forklift under powerlines.

 To spot electrical hazards: